AMT MT Certification - Medical Technologist

 There are three possible routes to sit for the AMT MLT certification exam:

 - The second route option to apply for MLT certification is to have at least two years (or 60 semester-hours) of courses earned from an institution accredited by a recognized regional or national accrediting agency.
 Twenty-five of the hours mentioned above must be related to various subjects in clinical laboratory sciences (e.g., chemistry, biology, mathematics, or computer science).
-Applicants may apply no more than six semesters of mathematics or computer science toward the 25-hour requirement.
+Applicants may apply no more than six mathematics or computer science semesters toward the 25-hour requirement.
 A minimum of six months of approved full-time clinical laboratory experience is also required for this eligibility option.
 In addition, applicants must have obtained laboratory experience within the previous five years.

 - The third route of eligibility for the MLT exam is completing a 50-week U.S. military medical laboratory training program by an accredited institution.
 The curricula for acceptable educational programs must include clinical experience in a laboratory’s blood banking, microbiology, chemistry, and hematology sections.
 In addition, as with the last two options, applicants must have completed their laboratory experience within the past five years and have a minimum of six months of full-time paid laboratory work experience.